twilio-professional-services/flex-project-template/plugin-flex-ts-template-v2/src/feature-library/send-audio-rec-file/README.md

 ![sendAudioFeature](https://github.com/rickmachadotwilio/flex-project-template/assets/104230389/1631bfbe-930a-435f-9a78-769971818598)

+To use the audio message feature, follow these steps:
+1. Click on the audio recorder panel expand button in the Flex UI.
+2. Click on the record button to start recording your message.
+3. When you’re done recording, click on the stop button.
+4. Preview your recorded message by clicking play and click on the send button to send the message to the customer, or click on the cancel button to discard the message.
+5. When you receive an audio message from a customer, click on the play button to listen to the message.
+* The audio message feature is designed to convert audio messages to an MP3 file format to reduce the file size and minimize bandwidth and storage issues.
+The feature also has a reasonable size limit of 16MB for audio messages to ensure that the messages can be transmitted and stored without any issues.

 # setup and dependencies
 To use the audio message feature, you need to have access to the Twilio Flex platform.
 You also need to ensure that your Flex account is set up correctly, and you have the necessary permissions as agent or supervisor.